 - Methamphetamine (AKA ice, chalk, crank, crystal, fire, meth, speed) – A powerful stimulant that is found in the form of white or slightly yellow crystal-like powder, or large rock-like chunks.
 It can be smoked, snorted, injected or swallowed to experience its effects.
 Signs of abuse include nervous physical activity, scabs and open sores, decreased appetite, and insomnia.

 - Nicotine – A highly addictive substance found in all tobacco products including e-cigarettes and vapes.
-When used during adolescence, nicotine can change the way the brain develops, which can affect learning, attention, and susceptibility to other addictions.
+When used during adolescence, nicotine can change the way the brain develops.
+This may affect learning, attention, and susceptibility to other addictions.

-- Vapes and E-Cigarettes – Often have extremely high concentrations of nicotine, making users particularly vulnerable to becoming addicted very quickly and easily.
+- Vapes and E-Cigarettes – Often have extremely high concentrations of nicotine.
+This makes users particularly vulnerable to becoming addicted very quickly and easily.
 Many people do not realize the product they are using has nicotine in it, or they are unaware of the amount of nicotine the product contains.
 Over 60% of Juul users do not know that Juul pods always contain nicotine, even the flavored pods.

-- E-Liquids – Come in a variety of sweet and fruity flavors, which are especially appealing to kids, and give the impression the products are harmless.
+- E-Liquids – The liquids intended for vapes or e-cigarettes.
+These come in a variety of sweet and fruity flavors, which are especially appealing to kids.
+The flavors may give the impression the products are harmless.
 Some brands even advertise themselves as being “safer” or “healthy”; all claims that are totally unsubstantiated.

 Inhalants (AKA whippets, huffing, poppers, dusting)